Apple Watch SE release date, price, news and features

-Breaking: The Apple Watch SE is official, billed as an 'affordable' option as it arrives alongside the pricier Apple Watch 6.
-It will cost $279 and is available to pre-order now.
-It will begin shipping on September 18.
+The Apple Watch SE is official, billed as an 'affordable' option as it arrives alongside the pricier Apple Watch 6.
+Prices will start at $279 (about £220 / AU$380) for the GPS-only version, and $329 (about £250 / AU$450) for the cellular edition.
+It's available to pre-order now, and will begin shipping on September 18.

+The Apple Watch SE runs watchOS 7, and Apple promises that it will be up to twice as fast as the Apple Watch 3, which still retails for about $200.

+Apple suggests that it will be a particularly good choice for kids, who wouldn't need the full suite of more advanced features offered by a flagship smartwatch.
+With Family Setup, parents can optimize the watch to suit their child's needs, helping them stay active and providing access to Emergency SOS, but not offering too many distractions.

 Cut to the chase